 Snake boat races are another highlight of the Kerala Onam festival.
 The Aranmula Boat Race is not only the most famous one, but it's also among the oldest snake boat races in Kerala.
 Unlike the others, the focus is more on tradition than competition.
 The event has religious significance as it commemorates the installation of the idol of Lord Krishna at the nearby Aranmula Parthasarathy Temple.
 Almost 50 boats take part in the race, which starts in the afternoon after religious rituals are completed.

-- Where: The banks of the Pampa River near the Parthasarthy temple in Aranmula.
+- Where: Along the Pamba River near Parthasarthy Temple in Aranmula.
 It’s half an hour by road from Changannur railway station.